What is Google Travel Guide?

 Inside the Travel Guide, you can also find suggestions for day trips that will cover the most popular destinations within your search area.
 And if you’ve decided to visit a given place, Google offers an integration with its other travel-oriented features: Google Flights and Hotels, which means that you can easily book airplane tickets, as well as find a place to spend the night, without even switching to outside sources.
 Isn’t it nice?

 If you’re interested in learning more about the destination you wish to visit, Google Travel Guide presents you with even more interesting features that you can check:

 - Travel Articles – here you can find a collection of articles from external sources that will give you a fair insight look into the place of your interest;

-- Travel Videos – similar to the articles, this feature will present you a number of informative, travel-oriented videos, related to the given place.
+- Travel Videos – similar to the articles, this feature will present you with a number of informative, travel-oriented videos, related to the given place.

-- Popular Trips and Daily Plans can provide you quick ideas for short trips, as well as longer journeys around the area.
+- Popular Trips and Daily Plans can provide you with quick ideas for short trips, as well as longer journeys around the area.

 How can Google Travel Guide Benefit SEO?

 Without the shadow of a doubt, the Travel Guide can be very helpful for the average user.
 However, can an SEO utilize it in their work?
 Is there any hidden potential for Search Engine Optimization that you can discover?
 If you’re perceptive enough, you have probably already spotted a few SEO opportunities.
 In the following section, I will give you an overview of what we SEO specialists can extract from Travel Guide.

 Obviously, the market areas that can benefit the most from the Travel Guide are oriented around tourism, travel, marketing of the region, etc. And if the business profile of your website does cover one of these areas, then you might consider yourself lucky, because now you can start collecting.